 We are in bondage to sin.
 It’s not just freely chosen actions that matter.
 It doesn’t matter whether we chose to desire those of the same sex, or chose to desire crossdressing.
 We are under God’s judgement for all of our sinful actions whatever they may be.
 But if we have accepted Jesus as our savior, we have full forgiveness for our sin and assurance that we do not have to face punishment for our sin.

 He says the Gospel hope for homosexuals is that “The Gospel changes the most important things initially, and it changes everything eventually.”
 And that is the hope for us as crossdressers too.
 The good news of the Gospel is that we are forgiven.
 Our status in God’s eyes is changed because of his grace.
-And we actually being to resist sin in our lives and live for him.
+And we actually begin to resist sin in our lives and live for him.
 But our sinful desires don’t completely go away.
 We don’t completely stop sinning.
 We are not made perfect yet.
 But part of the Gospel good news is that Jesus is returning and when he does, he will make us new, and totally take away all of our sinful desires.
 We will then sin no more.
 That is wonderful news and very comforting to me.

 Last, he suggests four responses to those struggling with same sex attraction, or four responses to homosexuality in general.
 I think they apply just as well to the issue of crossdressing.

 Second, we can CULTIVATE A RENEWED RESPECT FOR DIFFERENCES.”
 “We need relationships characterized by respect and acceptance in which various forms of masculinity are affirmed, of course, that are true to one’s God-given gender, but also cognizant of a variety of temperaments.”
-I think what he is saying in this part agrees with my view that we shouldn’t get so caught up in the traditional stereotypes.
+I think what he is saying in this part agrees with my view that we shouldn’t get so caught up in the traditional gender stereotypes.
 There are more ways to be a man than just by being a hunter and someone who likes cars.
 True manhood involves the fruits of the Spirit as I’ve talked about in other posts.
 The author says, “If the character of Jesus is not the main part of your view of manhood, then it is not biblical manhood.”
-I think we will not feel such a need to crossdress, if we allow ourselves to be the sensitive caring men with an eye for beauty that we are.
+I think we will feel a lessened need to crossdress if we allow ourselves to be the sensitive caring men with an eye for beauty that we are.
 That doesn’t make us female, and we shouldn’t have to crossdress to be ourselves.

 Third, we can EXPRESS A TYPE OF EMPATHY FOR PERSONS WITH SSA THAT COMPREHENDS HOW LEVEL THE PLAYING FIELD IS UNDER THE CROSS.”
-We are all equal in sin, we all need’s God’s grace, and we all need to fight sin together.
+We are all equal in being culpable for sin, we all need’s God’s grace, and we all need to fight sin together.
 We shouldn’t put homosexuality on a pedestal as if its the worst sin in the world or the only important one to focus on.
 We all have our own sins to deal with and we should be fighting them together.
 It shouldn’t be the homosexuals fighting sin with us watching.
 We should fight together, and of course deal with our own sins first before judging others.
-And all of us have equal forgiveness under the cross.
+And all of us have forgiveness through the cross.

 Fourth, PROVIDE BIBLICAL HOPE FOR CHANGE.”
 He talks about the great hope we can have for change in our lives.
 God is a powerful God, and he helps us to grow in our sanctification.
 Great change is possible, and ultimately that change will happen fully when Jesus returns.